Reporting confirmed cases of COVID-19

 Notifiable incidents and Coronavirus (COVID-19)

-Under the Work Health and Safety Act 2011 a PCBU is required to notify SafeWork NSW of serious illnesses (including COVID –19) arising out of work immediately on 13 10 50.
+Under the Work Health and Safety Act 2011 a PCBU is required to immediately notify SafeWork NSW of serious illnesses (including COVID –19) arising out of work.

 For more information see the guidance Notifiable incidents involving Coronavirus (COVID-19).